 The Office of Fellowships and Scientific Writing (OFSW) delivers scientific writing and communication programs to students with the goal of elevating student-led research initiatives.
-We provide support to those who are seeking information about how to prepare fellowship proposals, write manuscripts, and looking to improve oral presentation skills.
+We provide support to those who are seeking information about how to prepare fellowship proposals, write manuscripts, and improve oral presentation skills.
 To this end we offer several multi-session fellowship writing workshops, writing bootcamps, and scientific communication seminars throughout the year.

 Students are invited to schedule individual appointments for specialized consultations, attend peer workshops, and other programming to help in with their scientific writing and communication needs.